 I will be your first lecturer in History, and your coordinator for your first year at the University of Galway.
-It is vital that you attend lectures from the very beginning, so that you know what is going on.
+It is vital that you attend lectures from the very beginning, so that you remain informed.
 I should be your first port-of-call if you have any difficulties with History in First Year.
 Please feel free to contact me.